mrpurplenice/VAERS-data-analysis/README.md

 The probability of death given that you took a vaccine in the same year was 0.00926 (3sf)

-# Statistics based on receiving COVID-19 Vaccines
+# Statistics based on receiving COVID-19 vaccines

 The number of people who took a COVID Vaccine throughout the year who experienced adverse reactions  was 695877